se-for-sci/se-for-sci.github.io/content/week06_oop/introoo.md

 ```

 In this case, all `Animal`s can eat - if you know you take an `Animal`, you know
 it can eat.
-However, `Raccoon` has have a custom eat function.
+However, `Raccoon` has a custom eat function.
 It has the same
 signature (important!), but it does a bit more.
 This is also how Python calls a
 method from the "class above", by using `super()`.
 You could have also said
 `Animal.eat(self, food)` here, but `super()` is better.